Chromoprotein/ai-project/README.md

 ## My to-do list:

-- Set up a database
+- Make the navbar functional

-- Add folders for organizing chats
+- Add folders for organizing chats with automatically generated tags

 - Add the option to edit and resend a message